 Unlike other crops, you want to plant garlic in the fall before you expect a summer harvest.
 Most gardeners I know have the best luck when they plant right around their average first frost date.
 (Click here to calculate yours.)
 You want to plant your cloves before your ground freezes but after the cold begins to set in.

 I have my best success planting garlic in a raised bed.
-I make a furrow about four inches deep and plant the garlic cloves pointy-side up about five inches apart.
+I make a furrow about four inches deep and plant the garlic cloves pointy-side up about six to eight inches apart.
 Then I cover the garlic with soil and mulch.
 Here’s how I do it each season:

 Where Can I Buy Garlic?